-We are always recruiting, and no auditions are required – all are welcome!
-There is usually a £40 subscription fee per concert (£25 for students), however, since we are currently only rehearsing online due Covid-19 restrictions, there is currently a 50% discount.
+We are always recruiting and no singing experience is necessary – your first rehearsal will be a free taster with a simple voice check to decide your voice part.
+There is an annual £120 subscription fee with the option of paying two installments of £60 in September and in January.
 We usually perform two or three concerts a year and amongst other things, the subscription fee covers the cost of all the music required for each concert.

-You can download an application form here (Microsoft Word .doc format).
-Please fill it in completely and either email it to email@example.com or post it to the address on the bottom of the form.
-(There is also a .pdf version of the form available here.)
+You can download an application form by clicking here (Microsoft Word .doc format).
+Please fill it in completely and (preferably) email it to firstname.lastname@example.org or you can also post it to the address on the bottom of the form.
+If you don’t use Microsoft word or can’t otherwise open the file, there is a .pdf version available by clicking here.

 If you have any problems downloading an application form, or have any questions about joining us, you can get in touch with us at email@example.com